 Sociologists in the department conduct theoretically informed research on global and local social issues.
-Our research is organised within some major themes, including work, migration, social movements, social theory, social policy, gender, intimate relationships and the culture of daily life.
 Collaboration and engagement are at the core of our research endeavour.

 The role of finance in social policy and impact on inequality